BiAPoL/blog/johannes_mueller/entry_user_inter/Readme.md

 app.exec()

 ```
-And that's it, you have created your first GUI!
+Run this script from SPyder or from a Jupyter Notebook and that's it, you have created your first GUI!

 ![Basic_UI_1| 50%](https://user-images.githubusercontent.com/38459088/137125025-4700ba83-fb56-430e-b394-55485ca4e3f4.JPG)